 Figure 4 shows communication infrastructure for collaboration described in Section III.
 As key distribution is decoupled from the model exchange, two peer-to-peer channel types are distinguished.
 Generally, not all participants need to communicate with each other.
-For example, in outsourcing case, a contractor grants rights to the ordering party based on the contract rules and does not need to communicate with others.
-Therefore, access permissions of the ordering party have to also reflect access rules for the part of deployment model provided by the contractor.
+For example, in an outsourcing scenario, a contractor might grant rights to the ordering party based on the contract rules and does not need to communicate with others.
+Therefore, access permissions of the ordering party have to also reflect access rules for the part of the deployment model provided by the contractor.
 The access to encrypted data is inquired by requesting a key using the corresponding policy identifier.
-Without having a centralized Policy Enforcement Point (PEP) [39], [40], every participant's modeling environment acts as a separate PEP which regulates access control permissions based on inter-participant agreements.
+Without having a centralized Policy Enforcement Point (PEP) [41], [42], every participant's modeling environment acts as a separate PEP which regulates access control permissions based on inter-participant agreements.
 Participants are responsible for maintaining proper access control permissions including transitive cases.